 The Best Ways To Store Sweet Potatoes

 Planning to keep your sweet potatoes in the pantry for more than a couple of weeks?
 Sort the potatoes into batches and leave them in loose baskets or paper bags.
-This means that, if one batch spoils, it won’t infect the rest.
+This means that if one batch spoils, it won’t infect the rest.

-Take your sweet potatoes out of the pantry and put them in an airtight container in the fridge, once you’ve cooked or cut them.
+Take your sweet potatoes out of the pantry and put them in an airtight container in the fridge once you’ve cooked or cut them.

 For long-term storage, consider freezing your sweet potato.
 Here, you have two options.

 First up, you can simply freeze your boiled, baked, or mashed potato.
-For the last one, you should separate it out into portion sizes for easy access later.
+For the last one, you should separate it into portion sizes for easy access later.

 Your second option is to cut your sweet potato up into evenly-sized chunks and then blanche the pieces in boiling water for a few minutes to kill any looming bacteria.

-Once you’ve dried the sweet potato pieces off, lay them out on a baking sheet and wrap in cling film for a quick 2-hour flash freeze.
+Once you’ve dried the sweet potato pieces off, lay them out on a baking sheet and wrap them in cling film for a quick 2-hour flash freeze.
 This process will mean the sweet potato pieces don’t stick together.

 Then, all that’s left to do is transfer the pieces into a freezer bag or airtight container and put the bag or tub back in the freezer.